-California’s new criminal background check regulations are a tightrope strung between inappropriately using an investigation to make a hiring decision and the failure to investigate.
+The new California criminal background check regulations are a tightrope strung between inappropriately using an investigation to make a hiring decision and the failure to investigate.
 Employers need to educate themselves now on the limits and liabilities associated with both ends of the challenge.

 State, federal, and local regulators all have been cracking down on the process and the result has been growing litigation around the hiring process.
 Companies like Lowe’s, Pepsi, and Lyft have been sued this year over their background check procedures and basic screening of employment applicants.
 Just this week, a California company petitioned the U.S. Supreme Court for review of a Ninth Circuit ruling holding that it had violated the Fair Credit Reporting Act when it procured a job applicant’s consumer report after including a liability waiver in the same document as the statutorily mandated disclosure.

-Effective July 1, 2017, new regulations will limit California employers’ rights to use an applicant’s criminal background history in making employment decisions.
+Effective July 1, 2017, the California Criminal Background Check Regulations will limit employers’ rights to use an applicant’s criminal background history in making employment decisions.
 Specifically, the regulations require employers to demonstrate that most criminal history information sought and used in its employment decisions is job-related and consistent with a business necessity.

 According to the regulations, an employer must justify this policy or practice by demonstrating that it bears “a demonstrable relationship to successful performance on the job and in the workplace and measure[s] the person’s fitness for the specific position, not merely to evaluate the person in the abstract,” and that the policy or practice is “appropriately tailored” to the job.